Softmotions/autark/README.md

 ## Brief overview of Autark

-Autark build artifacts, as well as rules dependency metadata, are stored in a separate directory called the *Autark Cache*.
+Autark build artifacts, as well as rules dependency metadata, are stored in a separate directory called the *autark-cache*.
 By default, this is the `./autark-cache` directory at the root of your project, but it can be changed using the `-H` or `--cache` option.

-The directory structure within the Autark Cache mirrors the structure of your project source tree.
+The directory structure within the autark-cache mirrors the structure of your project source tree.
-For all programs executed during the build process, the current working directory is set to a corresponding location inside the Autark Cache.
+For all programs executed during the build process, the current working directory is set to a corresponding location inside the autark-cache.
 This behavior can be overridden using the `in-source` directive.
 This approach reduces the risk of modifying original source files and makes it easier to access intermediate build artifacts during the various stages of the build pipeline.